 And hey—staying close to these sweet spots can make all the difference.
 There’s nothing better than walking out of your cabin or hotel and being just a few minutes from your next cold, creamy fix.

 🍦 Want to stay within brain-freeze distance of Gatlinburg’s best ice cream shops?
+Check out these lodging options close to the action.

 Let’s dive spoon-first into where to go for the best ice cream in Gatlinburg this summer.